-Pickleball is one of the fastest growing sports in the country.
+Pickleball is the fastest growing sport in the country.
 It is a sport that can provide continuing enjoyment and a social network for players of all abilities and mobility levels.
 Hyde Park has many regular players/neighbors of all abilities who will gladly introduce resident newcomers to the exciting sport of pickleball.

-Should a resident not be sure of who to contact, feel free to contact any Pickleball Committee member and they will gladly get you oriented in the right way to pickleball at Hyde Park.
+Should a resident not be sure who to contact, feel free to contact any Pickleball Committee member for orientation in the right way to pickleball at Hyde Park.

-Hyde Park has a longstanding pickleball website where you can find great information on the sport along with some helpful links on the game and private court reservations.
-That website is http://hydeparkpickleballclub.com and the site resident password for reservations is Vinegar
+Hyde Park has a long-standing pickleball website where you can find great information on the sport along with some helpful links on the game and private court reservations.
+This manual is posted on the Pickleball Calendar webpage.
+The website links are in the Monday Morning Memo.